Archive - All Blog Entries

 The FCC mandates that carriers allow customers to port their numbers to another carrier.
 This usually works quite well; however, if you are a customer of an MVNO (Mobile Virtual Network Operator) such as Tracfone, you may run into a paradox of sorts: since Tracfone uses another major carrier's towers (T-Mobile in my location), the web-based number porting eligibility tool tells you that your number is ineligible because (in my case) it is already a T-Mobile number.

-Posted on 3/19/2010 12:43 PM | Permalink | Tags: mobile, cell phone | 1 Comment »
+Blog entry | Posted on Friday, March 19, 2010 at 12:43 PM | Permalink | Tags: mobile, cell phone | 19 Comments »

 LG 600G Review